There are 6 public holidays throughout the year.

 If the employee has:

-he/she is entitled to a days pay for the paid public holiday even though no work was performed on the day.
+He/she is entitled to an average day's pay for the paid public holiday even though no work was performed on the day.

 The employee shall not be required to work either on the first working day immediately after the public holiday or another day mutually agreed to by the employee and employer and this day shall be a paid day for the employee.